sharriet/impars/docs/information_sheet.md

 ## Who to contact

 If you have any questions, you can ask them at any time before, during or after the interview.
-If you wish to ask questions, you may contact Sorrel Harriet by email (s.harriet(at)leedstrinity.ac.uk, or by telephone ().
+If you wish to ask questions, you may contact Sorrel Harriet by email (s.harriet(at)leedstrinity.ac.uk), or by telephone on +44 (0) 113 4673972.

 This proposal has been reviewed and approved by the School of Arts and Communications Ethics Committee at Leeds Trinity University, which is a committee whose task it is to make sure that research participants are protected from harm.
 If you wish to find about more about this committee, contact ethics(at)leedstrinity.ac.uk.